 Today sees Microsoft release a Release Candidate for Windows 10 Mobile Fall Creators Update to the Fast and Slow Insiders rings.
 Interestingly, the build is labelled with 'feature2_rs3svc', implying 'Feature 2 branch, Redstone 3 Service', so clearly Microsoft considers this part of the whole Redstone 3 branch and package.
 Not surprisingly, since there's still an awful lot that's commmon between Desktop and Mobile.

 Recent News - General - Page 3

-There has been another significant update to AAWP's own (ahem) much praised application for Windows 10 Mobile.
-V18.104.22.168 adds integration with Windows 10 Anniversary Update's 'apps for websites' functionality, of which more below.
-Thanks as always to Joe Blumenow, the developer.
+There has been another significant update to AAWP's own (ahem) much praised UWP application for Windows 10 Mobile.
+AAWP Universal v1.5 adds more UI tweaks, Disqus improvements and an option to donate to the developer.
+Thanks (a million) as always to Joe Blumenow..

 Back at the start of 2017, I mentioned a new UWP browser which featured ad-blocking and other 'advanced' technologies, at least scoring points over Edge on Windows 10 Mobile.
 Since then, there have been numerous app updates, culminating in v2.2.80 that brings the browser, in my opinion, to pre-eminence on the OS, i.e. use this instead of Edge for a faster and more pleasant experience on the modern web.